toddcf/toddcf-author/README.md

   - Add `<cite>` tags around each instance of my project titles.
 - Style h1, h2, etc. for master CSS.
 - Remove any Google Font links you don't wind up using.
 (Streamline load time.)
+- Remove Waypoints link from any pages that don't use it.
 - Link favicon.
 - Footer:
   - Set all ABOUT links in footer, once those pages are ready.